VXSTATS/com.vxstats.qt/README.md

 ```

 ## Setup
 Set up your environment with your credentials.
 Please put your username, password and url here.
-For obfuscation please follow our best practice documentation.
+For obfuscation, please follow our best practice documentation.
 ```c++
 Statistics::instance().setUsername( "sandbox" );
 Statistics::instance().setPassword( "sandbox" );